Cushman Fisheries Program

 The North Fork Powerhouse serves 1,700 homes and captures energy from previously untapped water flows.
 It also includes an innovative fish collection and transportation system that uses water discharged from turbines to attract migrating adult fish into a collector.

 The collected fish are then moved into a transport hopper and lifted to the top of the dam where they are separated, counted and marked (if necessary).
-We then transport the fish to destinations upstream of the two Cushman dams.
+Then, depending on the species, we either transport the fish to their corresponding hatchery to be used as broodstock, or return them to the river.

 The fish collection and transportation facility helps to: